Summary

 print(chat_with_tools("What's the weather like in Paris right now?"))

-The model doesn’t need to be told to chain these calls — it reads the tool descriptions, understands that get_weather_by_coords needs coordinates, and autonomously calls get_coordinates first.
-This is emergent reasoning, not hard-coded logic.
+The model is not instructed to chain these calls.
+It reads the tool descriptions, recognises that get_weather_by_coords requires coordinates, and autonomously calls get_coordinates first.
+This represents emergent reasoning rather than hard-coded logic.

 Example 2: Database Query Tool

-This example gives the model the ability to query a SQLite database.
+This example provides the model with the ability to query a SQLite database.
 The model generates SQL, the tool executes it safely, and the model interprets the results.

 import anthropic